 Here/Near: Frisbee golf, fishing, mountain biking

 Västra Långvattnet – if you want to escape the world, this is the lake to do it at!
 Very few people make the effort to come here and that’s why it’s so worth it.
 But you get much more than peace and quiet; you get rock jumps too!
 There are 5, 6, 8, 12 and 15 m jumps.
 Kind / stupid / brave people have painted on the rock where each jumping position is.
-Look for the large rock at the end of this narrow but very deep lake, if you fancy jumping in.
+Head to the the large rock at the end of this narrow but very deep lake, if you fancy jumping in.
 The rock is also a popular place for sun worshipers as this side of the lake basks in the sun well into the evening (plus it gets lovely and warm, just what you need after a dip in the cold lake!).
 I've done the 5 and 6 m jumps myself and survived to write this!
-Please be careful though, it’s a lot of fun but obviously comes with risks.
+Please be careful though, it’s a lot of fun but obviously has its risks.

 Here/Near: fishing, mountain biking

 However, if you want to keep it simple, there are two great cafes: Kaffestugan Lyckan and Bertilssons Stuga.
 Lyckan can be found by Stora Delsjön (between the car park and large grass bank).
-Its got a pretty garden with resident goats and rabbits for kids to feed.
+Its got a pretty garden with resident goats and rabbits for kids (or adults!) to feed.
 If you are in interested in a walk, Bertilssons is a long (but very beautiful) walk away at the far end of the lake.
 In my opinion, Bertilssons is the more beautiful of the two cafes and, if walking distances is an issue, you could take the bus to Analysvägen, walk straight through the business estate and follow signs for the cafe once you hit the forest (15 mins walk).

 Get me there!

 The question is: where in the expanse of Delsjöområdet nature reserve do you want to go?
 The number 17 bus to Spåntorget takes you within a 5 minute walk of Härlanda Tjärn, while the number 5 tram to Topelsgatan is a 15 minute walk to Stora Delsjön.
 Both these lakes have large car parks too.
 Västra Långvattnet is not so accessible, found in between Härlanda and Delsjön.
-It's a comfortable cycle but can be a tiring walk on the way home, but you might be fitter than me!
+It's a comfortable cycle but can be a tiring walk on the way home, though you might be fitter than me!